Bhavesh-patil-2302/File-No.31/README.md

 # File-No.31
-A file that will help me n Computer Exam
+A file that will help me in Computer Exam